armory/docs/content/en/docs/installation/guide/install-on-aws.md

   armory/halyard-armory:{{< param halyard-armory-version >}}
 ```

-Our installer currently expects to find your kubeconfig named `config` in
+The installer expects to find your kubeconfig named `config` in
 the `.kube` directory you map below.
 If you've named your config something
-else, you'll need to rename or symlink the file accordingly.
+else, you need to rename or symlink the file accordingly.

 ## Enter the Halyard container